fangq/mcxcl/mcxlabcl/README.txt

 <pre> ====================================================================
        MCXLAB-CL - Monte Carlo eXtreme (MCX) for MATLAB/GNU Octave
  --------------------------------------------------------------------
- Copyright (c) 2011-2017 Qianqian Fang <q.fang at neu.edu>
+        Copyright (c) 2018-2019 Qianqian Fang <q.fang at neu.edu>
                        URL: http://mcx.space
  ====================================================================

   Format:
-     [fluence,detphoton,vol,seed,trajectory]=mcxlabcl(cfg);
+     fluence=mcxlabcl(cfg);
+        or
+     [fluence,detphoton,vol]=mcxlabcl(cfg);
+     [fluence,detphoton,vol]=mcxlabcl(cfg, option);

   Input:
      cfg: a struct, or struct array.
 Each element of cfg defines the parameters associated with a simulation.
+          if cfg='gpuinfo': return the supported GPUs and their parameters, see sample script at the bottom
+     option: (optional), options is a string, specifying additional options option='preview': this plots the domain configuration using mcxpreview(cfg) option='opencl':  force using mcxcl.mex* instead of mcx.mex* on NVIDIA/AMD/Intel hardware option='cuda':    force using mcx.mex* instead of mcxcl.mex* on NVIDIA GPUs

+     if one defines USE_MCXCL=1 in MATLAB command line window, all following mcxlab and mcxlabcl calls will use mcxcl.mex; by setting option='cuda', one can force both mcxlab and mcxlabcl to use mcx (cuda version).
+Similarly, if USE_MCXCL=0, all mcxlabcl and mcxlab call will use mcx.mex by default, unless one set option='opencl'.

-     It may contain the following fields:
+     cfg may contain the following fields:

  == Required ==
-      *cfg.nphoton:    the total number of photons to be simulated (integer) *cfg.vol:        a 3D array specifying the media index in the domain *cfg.prop:       an N by 4 array, each row specifies [mua, mus, g, n] in order. the first row corresponds to medium type 0 which is typically [0 0 1 1].
+      *cfg.nphoton:    the total number of photons to be simulated (integer) *cfg.vol:        a 3D array specifying the media index in the domain can be uint8, uint16, uint32, single or double arrays.
+      *cfg.prop:       an N by 4 array, each row specifies [mua, mus, g, n] in order. the first row corresponds to medium type 0 (background) which is typically [0 0 1 1].
 The second row is type 1, and so on.
+The background medium (type 0) has special meanings: a photon terminates when moving from a non-zero to zero voxel.
       *cfg.tstart:     starting time of the simulation (in seconds) *cfg.tstep:      time-gate width of the simulation (in seconds) *cfg.tend:       ending time of the simulation (in second)